tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 The framework considers data to have quality with respect to some specified use.
 It provides a means to describe a use of data (bdqffdq:UseCase), and what is needed for some data set to have quality for that use, that is for some data set to be fit for a specified purpose.
 The framework explicitly links data quality to use, and allows formal description of means to assure that data are fit for some specified purpose.

-This document describes the use of a set of terms used to describe 'data quality' / 'fitness for use' in the context of biodiversity data.
-These terms are based on Veiga AK, Saraiva AM, Chapman AD, Morris PJ, Gendreau C, Schigel D, & Robertson TJ (2017).
-A conceptual framework for quality assessment and management of biodiversity data.
-PLOS ONE 12 (6): https://doi.org/10.1371/journal.pone.0178731>, with a few changes for increased clarity.
+This document describes the use of a set of terms used to describe 'data quality' and 'fitness for use' in the context of biodiversity data.
+These terms are based on Veiga (2016) and Veiga et al. (2017), with a few changes for increased clarity.

 ### 1.1 Purpose